nialloc91/roman_numerals-1/README.md

 - As the project will only have one view I will use local state and pass that down instead of using a data store such as redux.
 This would be overkill for something like this.
 I will split the logic and view into 2.
 A container and a view.
 While inheritance could be used here I will use object composition instead as react favors it.

-- Validation will be custom and created using
+- Validation will be custom and created using a pipeline function that will call each validation function and pass it's response to the next function and so on untill it has called each function.
+If the end result is a string then display that as the message.
+This ensures that each validation function can be used individually or in combination with others (in any order) while keeping the code clean, neat, and reusable.

 ### Intended approach Server

-- I will add middleware to prevent cors and other security issues.

 - I will add middleware to log all incoming requests.